Ian, Ania and Bob

 East Chesterton is represented by City Councillor Bob Illingworth and County Councillor Ian Manning (Chesterton Division).

-Our 2026 City Council Candidate for East Chesterton is Ania Bobrowska - you can find out more about her here.
+Our 2026 City Council Candidate for East Chesterton was Ania Bobrowska - you can find out more about her here.

 Local contacts